mservicetech/light-api-template/README.md

  ```

-Note: The default POM file is for JDK8, if user using JDK11, please change to pom_JDK11
+Note: if it is first time to generate API project, please run "mvn clean install"  one more time to build the API